SAP/luigi/docs/navigation-parameters-reference.md

 ### customSelectedOptionRenderer
 - **type**: function
-- **parameters**: isSelected
+- **parameters**: label, isSelected
-- **description**: enables you to customize the dropdown button of the context switcher by rendering custom classes through a string.
-The function takes a boolean **isSelected** as a parameter.
+- **description**: enables you to customize the dropdown button of the context switcher by rendering custom button label through an html string.
+The function takes a boolean **isSelected** as a parameter, defining the state of the button.

 ### customOptionsRenderer
 - **type**: function